flipz357/flipz357.github.io/index.md

 #### Other interests ✨:

-NLP for history / humanities: By now there's huge digitized historic data sets.
+NLP for history / humanities: Nowadays we got huge digitized historic data sets at our fingertips.
 How can computers help us make sense of tremendous amounts of such data?
 In a project, we've tried automatically reconstructing coordinates and movement patterns for thousands of medieval entities (🤴👸🧑‍🌾...), starting from the time of the Carolingian dynasty (ca. 750 CE) to Maximilian I. (ca. 1500 CE).
 Of course, "automatic" also means that there's much room for reducing the error of the resconstructions -- If you've got a nice idea for reducing the error in such approximations, [here's](https://github.com/flipz357/regesta-imperii-to-semgis) has code and data.

 ### Selected works 📜